UA 290 Notifications

 The UA has been training qualified pipe tradesmen longer than anyone else in the industry.
 The United Association boasts the premier training programs available in the industry today, including five-year apprenticeship programs, extensive journeyman training organized instructor training, and certification programs.
 There are currently over 300 local unions in the United Association.
 The local unions are located in all of the 50 states of America and every province of Canada.
 Members are free to travel from one local area to another to satisfy the needs of local work conditions.

 Local 290 is actively recruiting qualified plumbers, plumbing service techs, HVAC/R service techs, steamfitters, pipefitters, and welders for our Building Trades Division.
 We’re also looking for qualified metal trades plumbers and pipefitters for our Metal Trades and Marine Division.
 This recruitment effort is aimed at meeting current and future manpower demands within our jurisdiction.

-The backbone of our strategy is our apprenticeship program at the Matt J. Walters Training Center.
+The backbone of our strategy is our apprenticeship program at the UA Local 290 College of Mechanical Systems and Technology.
 We are devoting significant resources to recruiting strong candidates from high schools, trade schools, welding schools, and colleges as well as non-union employees and those in non-union apprenticeship programs.

 Another way to join Local 290 is by working a minimum of five years in any UA trade and completing a series of tests at our Training Centers to be a qualified journeyman.
 If you do meet the work experience requirements but cannot test in, you may qualify for a custom training program.
 You must have marketable skills and show a desire to stay on track and join our Local.
 If you qualify or have additional questions, please contact our Director of Organizing, Dave Sheridan at 503-612-4911 or email him at firstname.lastname@example.org.